tianyuG/celestial-garden/README.md

 Portions of code adapted from earlier works by [David Franusich](./ReferenceCode/IlluminousBuoys_LED-OSC_control-211213/IlluminousBuoys_LED-OSC_control-211213.ino), [Matthew Swarts](ReferenceCode/ACC_2022_CelestialGarden_LEDtest/ACC_2022_CelestialGarden_LEDtest.ino), and [Adrian](ReferenceCode/OSC_UDPReceive/OSC_UDPReceive.ino) [Freed](ReferenceCode/UDPSendMessage-220324.ino).

-With thanks to staffs at the Smithsonian National Museum of American History, the ACCelerate 2022 festival staffs and organising committee, ICAT staffs and management, Christina Franusich for photography, students from Studio 72 for helping with taking down the installation as well as the open source community that helped this project.
+With thanks to staffs at the Smithsonian National Museum of American History, the ACCelerate 2022 festival staffs and organising committee, ICAT staffs and management, Christina Franusich for photography, Adam Short for on-premise support, students from Studio 72 for helping with taking down the installation as well as the open source community that helped this project.

 ### Reflections